Labour analgesia (epidural, cse)

 • Treat promptly: left uterine displacement, IV fluids (judicious), vasopressor (phenylephrine or ephedrine per scenario), assess block height, fetal status

-• Phenylephrine often preferred for spinal-related hypotension in obstetrics; ephedrine may be used if bradycardic/low CO state (local practice)
+• Phenylephrine often preferred for spinal-related hypotension in obstetrics, ephedrine may be used if bradycardic/low CO state (local practice)

 • High/total spinal (especially with CSE or accidental intrathecal dosing of epidural)

-• Features: rapid hypotension, bradycardia, dyspnoea, arm numbness, loss of consciousness; fetal compromise
+• Features: rapid hypotension, bradycardia, dyspnoea, arm numbness, loss of consciousness, fetal compromise

 • Management: call for help, left uterine displacement, airway support/ventilation, vasopressors, treat bradycardia, prepare for GA and urgent delivery if needed